adrianeyre/CV/README.md

 ## :snowboarder: <a name="interests">Interests</a>

 On a regularly basis I wakeboard, snowboard, mountain bike and scuba dive.
-All of these activities have helped me develop confidence, team work, self-awareness, motivation and mental and physical agility.
+All of these activities have helped me develop confidence, teamwork, self-awareness, motivation and mental and physical agility.